Rensvandeschoot/Tutorials/JASP for Bayes with informative priors (using Jags)/JASP_Bayes_informative_priors_jags_version1.md

 Welcome!

-This tutorial illustrates how to perform Bayesian analyses in [JASP](https://jasp-stats.org/) (JASP Team, 2020) with informative priors using Jags.
+This tutorial illustrates how to perform Bayesian analyses in [JASP](https://jasp-stats.org/) (JASP Team, 2020) with informative priors using JAGS.
 Among many analytic options, we focus on the regression analysis and explain the effects of different prior specifications on regression coefficients.
 We also present the Shiny App designed to help users to define the prior distributions using the example in this tutorial.
 After the tutorial, we expect readers can understand how to incorporate prior knowledge in conducting Bayesian regression analysis to answer substantive research questions.

 For readers who need fundamentals of JASP, we recommend following [JASP for beginners](https://www.rensvandeschoot.com/tutorials/jasp-for-beginners/).
 If readers are unfamiliar with the idea of Bayesian statistics and how to perform it with default JASP settings, we suggest reading [JASP for Bayesian analyses with default priors](https://www.rensvandeschoot.com/tutorials/jasp-for-bayesian-analyses-with-default-priors/).
 For readers who want to comprehend the Bayesian regression deeper, we advise you to follow [Advanced Bayesian regression in JASP](https://www.rensvandeschoot.com/tutorials/advanced-bayesian-regression-in-jasp/).